 In 2018 we began to collect works and, through donations and bequests, we have built up a modest pool of material from the period, enabling us to hold our first exhibition, ‘Bohemians in Ballydehob’ (see the exhibition brochure below).
 This was highly acclaimed and brought many visitors into the town.

-In 2019 we are mounting two exhibitions:
+In 2019 we have mounted two exhibitions:

 Ballydehob on Bahnhofstrasse tells the story of a group of twelve artists from the Ballydehob community who travelled to Zurich in 1985 to exhibit their work to a wider audience.
 Brian Lalor has assembled photographs, posters, catalogues and examples of the work of some of these artists.